twotwentyseven/handbook/orgchart.md

 * Are we using the right tools?
 * What's next in tech?
 What ought we be on the lookout for to stay ahead of trends?

-Nathan also serves as the technical/development team lead and design co team lead with Eric.
+Nathan also serves as the backend team lead and design co team lead with Poppy.

-## Eric, operations director
+## Poppy, head of projects

-He joined twotwentyseven in 2018 as the first full-time project manager and has transformed processes across the team, introduced transparent pay, setup the appraisal programme and oversees recruitment and expansion.
+Poppy joined twotwentyseven in 2019 as a project manager and has since worked her way up to head of projects.

-He's chiefly responsible for:
+She's chiefly responsible for:
-* Day to day operations of the company
+* Day to day management of the project team
-* Managing team leads and working with them to get the pulse
+* Managing team leads and working with them and Nathan to keep things running smoothly
 * Ensuring resource utilisation is optimised
 * Improving process
-* Recruitment
 * Growth/expansion of team and project pipeline
 * Meeting revenue and growth targets
 * Setting an annual roadmap and following through

-Eric also serves as the project management team lead and design co team lead with Nathan.
+Poppy also serves as the unofficial social queen, and organises our summer and winter parties, amongst other social activities.